A really cool cloud swept over D.C. on Tuesday. Here’s what caused it.

 View in Clarksburg if what looked like a baby lenticular around 330 pm. pic.twitter.com/vICxI71Zup— Howard Bernstein (@hbwx) March 2, 2022

-No matter how you identify it — orographic, lenticular or The Cloud — it definitely gave us an opportunity to admire and appreciate the wonders of nature.
+No matter how you identify it — orographic, lenticular or the Cloud — it definitely gave us an opportunity to admire and appreciate the wonders of nature.

 Looked awesome with the sunset #MDWx https://t.co/uHt6hcJVUb pic.twitter.com/P6Pd3N9jPT— Robbie (@RobbMDWxMedia) March 1, 2022